-In the event of a situation that poses an immediate threat to members of the campus community, the University has various systems in place for communicating information quickly.
+In the event of a situation that poses an immediate threat to members of the campus community, the university has various systems in place for communicating information quickly.
 Some or all of these methods of communication may be activated in the event of emergency notification to all or a segment of campus community.
-These methods of communication include the mass notification system Blackboard Connect, the University's email system, and verbal announcement within a building and public address system on police cars.
-The University will post updates during a critical incident on the homepage.
-If the situation warrants, the University will establish a telephone call-in center to communicate with the University community during an emergency situation.
+These methods of communication include the mass notification system Blackboard Connect or Rave Guardian, the university's email system, and verbal announcement within a building and public address system on police cars.
+The university will post updates during a critical incident on the homepage.
+If the situation warrants, the university will establish a telephone call-in center to communicate with the university community during an emergency situation.